martinpiper/DigitalData/README.md

 * wNumberMask,NumberValue	Waits for the input data NumberValue using the mask wNumberMask
 * @time:Number	Waits fo rthe simulation time Number to be reached
 * !Filename	Includes the new Filename from this point, parsing the lines until the end of the included file, then the parsing continues from the next line
+* .label = value	Assigns a string replacement label with a value